 Short Ribs Ragu with Pappardelle

-Short ribs, when cooked and cooked and cooked, make a delicious ragu to spoon over pasta.
+Short ribs make a delicious ragu to spoon over pasta.
 A handful of bright peppery arugula leaves, drizzled with olive oil, helps to balance the meal.

 - Servings: 4